pjandir/Springboard-DSTrack/README.md

-# Springboard-DSTrack
+# Springboard Data Science Career Track
 This is the repo for the work, exercises and analysis related to the [Springboard Data Science Career Track program](https://www.springboard.com/workshops/data-science-career-track).
-The capstone projects for the course can be found in separate repos (no longer hosted here).
-The table below shows the mini-reports completed thus far.
+The capstone projects for the course can be found in separate repos and are no longer hosted here (the first capstone can be found here).
+The table below shows the mini-reports and exercises I have completed so far in the program.

 | Chapter | Subject | File |
 | --- | --- | --- |